FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 version 0.9 or already 1.0?
 Did the bug also occur in the last release?
 Most debugging starts with reproducing the bug locally on your machine.
 But what if the release is already half a year old and there where major changes in its requirements?
 Maybe the bug is caused by one of its dependencies?
-If your package also includes its dependencies with pinned versions restoring the exact some state as in production but inside a local [virtualenv][] or [conda][] environment will be a matter of seconds.
+If your package also includes its dependencies with pinned versions, restoring the exact same state as in production but inside a local [virtualenv][] or [conda][] environment will be a matter of seconds.

 # Packaging and Versioning